SoftOboros/IAAI-openware/README.md

 ---

-## Table of Contents

-For a full overview of the documents in this repository, please see the [Table of Contents](./TABLE_OF_CONTENTS.md).

----

 ## Relationship to IAAI Foundation

 -   This repository is **open** and standalone, intended to facilitate the formation of an independent standards body.